genicam/harvesters/README.rst

 * Mono8
 * RGB8 and RGB8Packed
-* BayerRG8, BayerGR8, BayerBG8, and BayerGB8
+* BayerRG8, BayerGR8, BayerBG8, and BayerGB8 (No demosaicing supported)
-    | It displays them in the raw format.
-No demosaicing supported.

 *******************
 System requirements